gavyn-ezell/raytracer/README.md

 ## Description
 When run, reads a input file (given as an argument when running) and creates a PNG file of the scene described by the input file.
-Built on Mac/OSX, compilation instructions are contained within the instructions.txt file.
+Simply use the makefile to compile code, then in terminal type "./raytrace [some scene file]" to create your render.

-Additionally incorporates a [**Bounding Volume Hiererarchy**](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) to accelerate rendering times.
+Follows standard Phong shading, additionally incorporates a [**Bounding Volume Hiererarchy**](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) to accelerate rendering times.

+The objparse directory, contains a two python scripts.

+**1. random_sphere_scene.py**

+Generates a random scene file for testing/fun

+**2. objparse.py**

+Translates an obj file into readable format for the main raytracer.
+Result gained from objparse.py is not immediately readable by main raytracer (only converts triangle information), needs some manual additions for overall scene description at top of the resultant file.
+Use input file format notes below as a guideline.

-# Input File Format Notes
+## Input File Format Notes

 The input file consists of a sequence of lines, each of which has a command.
 For examples and clarifications, see the example input files.
 The lines have the following form: